Whether you see him as a fully paid-up member of the Borsetshire farming establishment or a true cad and a bounder, Brian is never dull.

 - David Archer (Occasional confidante) - An unwilling shoulder during the Siobhan unpleasantness

-- Ian Craig (Family but only just) - Has gradually become more comfortable with Adam's civil partner
+- Ian Craig - Has gradually become more comfortable with Adam's husband

-- Matt Crawford (Wary semi-relative) - Matt will never forgive Brian for replacing him at the helm of Borchester Land
+- Matt Crawford - Matt will never forgive Brian for replacing him at the helm of Borchester Land

 - Lynda Snell (Foe) - Plenty of protection of the countryside issues between the two over the years